LuojiaSSP/LuojiaSSP.github.io/README.md

 # SSP website

-SSP website.

-The website is use [pelican](https://docs.getpelican.com/en/latest/index.html) to generate.
+The [website](https://luojiassp.github.io/) is use [pelican](https://docs.getpelican.com/en/latest/index.html) to generate.
 More information about pelican can be found [here](https://docs.getpelican.com/en/latest/index.html).

 ## How to Use